chubchubcharles/CodeJam2016/README.md

 * RequireJS 2.3.2
 * jQuery 1.12.4

+## Design Process Description
+First, we asked ourselves how to characterize a user's preferences without asking too many questions.
+This led us to ask the user for some ratings in the beginning and then through the specific features of these movies, undergo a complex mathematical process to churn out recommendations.
+We also wanted the design to be simple and intuitive, which led us to use 5-star rating as a rating measure.

 ## Get Started
 All you have to do is open "rateinstructions.html" in your Google Chrome browser!